 Layer Your Evaluation Approach

 Structure evaluation in layers, with automated metrics providing continuous baseline monitoring and human evaluation providing periodic deep assessment.
 First layer: Automated metrics running continuously on all outputs.
-Track objective criteria—response time, format compliance, basic relevance scores.
+Track objective criteria, response time, format compliance, basic relevance scores.
 Alert on significant deviations.
 This catches obvious problems immediately and maintains visibility at scale.
 Second layer: Automated metrics on sampled outputs with more sophisticated analysis.
 Run expensive computations on a representative sample rather than every output.
 Track trends over time.
 This provides richer quality signals without the cost of comprehensive evaluation.
 Third layer: Human evaluation on carefully selected samples.
 Review random samples for general quality assessment, plus targeted samples of edge cases, failures, and new scenarios.
 Generate labeled examples that calibrate and improve automated metrics.
-A customer service AI client implements this layered approach: automated monitoring on 100% of conversations, detailed automated analysis on 5% sample, human review of 0.5% including all escalated conversations.
+A typical layered approach in customer service AI: automated monitoring on 100% of conversations, detailed automated analysis on a 5% sample, human review of roughly 0.5% including all escalated conversations.
 This provides both scale and depth without unsustainable costs.

 Use Human Evaluation to Calibrate Automation

 Automated metrics are only useful if they correlate with actual quality.
 Human evaluation provides the ground truth needed to validate and calibrate automated measures.
 Periodically have humans evaluate samples that automated metrics have scored.
 Calculate correlation between automated scores and human judgments.
 If correlation is weak, the automated metric isn't measuring what you think it's measuring.
-One content client discovered their automated "engagement score" predicted actual user engagement with only 0.35 correlation.
-After analyzing human evaluations, they rebuilt the metric using different features, achieving 0.71 correlation.
-The human evaluation investment dramatically improved their automated monitoring value.
+A common pattern in content systems: an automated "engagement score" predicts actual user engagement with poor correlation (often around 0.3–0.4) until human evaluations are used to rebuild the metric with different features.
+Properly calibrated, the same metric can reach 0.7+ correlation, dramatically improving the value of automated monitoring.
 Update automated metrics continuously as human evaluation reveals new quality dimensions or changing standards.
 Static metrics gradually lose relevance as user expectations evolve.

 Design Human Evaluation for Insight, Not Just Scores

 When investing in human evaluation, optimize for actionable insights rather than just quality scores.
 Understanding why outputs succeed or fail provides more value than knowing average quality levels.
 Structure human evaluation to capture qualitative feedback alongside ratings.
 Ask reviewers to explain their scores, identify specific problems, and suggest improvements.
 This rich feedback guides engineering effort more effectively than aggregate metrics.
-For a document analysis AI, human reviewers provided not just accuracy scores but categorized failure types: extraction errors, classification mistakes, formatting issues, confidence calibration problems.
-This categorization revealed that most errors stemmed from a single issue—poor handling of scanned documents—enabling targeted improvement that lifted overall quality significantly.
+For document analysis AI, human reviewers should provide not just accuracy scores but categorized failure types: extraction errors, classification mistakes, formatting issues, confidence calibration problems.
+This categorization frequently reveals that most errors stem from a single root cause, poor handling of scanned documents is a typical example, enabling targeted improvements that lift overall quality significantly.

 Establish Clear Handoff Criteria

 Define when you transition from human-heavy evaluation to automation-heavy monitoring.
 This typically happens after initial validation establishes quality baselines and generates sufficient labeled data for automated metrics.
 Clear criteria prevent premature automation (before you understand what quality means) and excessive human evaluation (after automated metrics are properly calibrated).
-A manufacturing AI client uses these handoffs: human evaluation for first 1,000 production examples, transition to automated monitoring once human-automated correlation exceeds 0.75, quarterly human audits to verify automated metrics remain calibrated.
+A reasonable handoff rubric for manufacturing AI: human evaluation for the first ~1,000 production examples, transition to automated monitoring once human-automated correlation exceeds 0.75, quarterly human audits to verify automated metrics remain calibrated.

 Common Mistakes in AI Evaluation